JovanMosurovic/Jamb/README.md

 # Yamb

 This repository contains a Python script for implementing the classic dice game "Yamb".
+> One of my goals was to experiment with various random number generators such as the Linear Congruential Generator, Blum Blum Shub, and Lagged Fibonacci Generator.
+Among these options, I was assigned to use Blum Blum Shub generator.
+>
-The script was developed as the first homework assignment for the "Algorithms and Data Structures" course at the School of Electrical Engineering, University of Belgrade, majoring in Software Engineering.
+> The script was developed as the first homework assignment for the "Algorithms and Data Structures" course at the School of Electrical Engineering, University of Belgrade, majoring in Software Engineering.

 ## Features